Parking & Transportation

 Graduates have been directed to make arrangements with their guests to hold personal items and valuables during the ceremony.
 Any items left in the staging area will be taken to a table in section 15 on the upper concourse where they can be claimed following the ceremony.
 Items left in the staging area will not be monitored and the University is not responsible for any lost or stolen items.

-While photography and video are permitted during the ceremony, please note that only authorized press and University photographers are permitted on the arena floor to take pictures after the ceremony is in process.
+Information on purchasing photos will be sent to the student's permanent address.
+Only authorized press and University photographers are permitted on the floor to take pictures after the ceremony is in progress.
+Official photographs taken by GradImages, 1-800-261-2576 or http://www.gradimages.com.

 A flower vendor will be available at the Holmes Convocation Center on the day of the ceremony should you wish to purchase flowers for your graduate.
 Please keep in mind that flowers should be given to your graduate after the ceremony, as bouquets will not be allowed on the arena floor during the ceremony.